-NOTE: BRFSS changed its sampling methodology in 2011; as a result, this year's results are not comparable to earlier years.
+NOTE: BRFSS changed its sampling methodology in 2011; because of this, results from years prior to 2011 are not comparable.

 Centers for Disease Control and Prevention (CDC), 2014 Surgeon General's Report: The Health Consequences of Smoking -- 50 Years of Progress

 See the Data Sources and Updates Calendar for a detailed list of the data resources used for indicator measures on Virginia Performs.